Why Every NH Tenant Needs Renters Insurance

 What is Replacement Cost Coverage?

-Replacement cost coverage is very important to have on a tenant policy.
-Otherwise, your personal property is only going to be covered up to its actual cash value.
+Replacement cost coverage is essential to have on a tenant policy.
+Otherwise, your personal property will only be covered up to its actual cash value.
 This means that you would need to shop at thrift stores or flea markets to replace your property vs. being able to go to a store similar to where you originally purchased the property.
-Replacement coverage does cost a bit more but well worth it.
+Replacement coverage does cost a bit more, but well worth it.

 What other coverage is on a NH Renter's policy?

 An important part of a renter's policy is Additional Living Expenses (ALE).
 This coverage may apply if your home is unlivable from an insured occurrence (like a fire).
-It typically reimburses you for the difference between your additional living expenses and your normal living expenses, subject to a maximum limit.
-Be sure you are aware of this limit and feel it could adequately fit your needs.
+It typically reimburses you for the difference between your additional and everyday living expenses, subject to a maximum limit.
+Ensure you know this limit and feel it could adequately fit your needs.

 How do you get a NH Renters Insurance Policy?